LiuYuancheng/Cluster_User_Emulation_System/README.md

-# Cluster User Emulation System
+# Cluster User Emulation System (CUE)

 ![](doc/img/logo.png)

-**Project Design Purpose**: Our objective is to develop a distributed, automated, flexible, and reusable toolkit for generating both benign and malicious activities and traffic.
+**Project Design Purpose**: Our objective is to develop a distributed, automated, flexible and reusable toolkits set for generating both benign and malicious activities and traffic.
 This toolkit is designed to fulfill the following requirements:

-- Simulation of mid size of network with active users (generate human activities) for DFIR.
+- Simulation of a mid size of cluster/network with active users (generate human activities) for Digital Forensics and Incident Response (DFIR).
 - Simulation of red team attacks or recurrent attack scenarios in cyber exercise/events.
 - Simulation of blue team defense activities or the creation of live honeypots.
 - Provide real time monitoring and management interface of cyber exercise management team.